aalekseev/10-steps-security-pycon-ee-2020/slides/07-dependencies.md

 <!-- note

-Here we can see an example of the full report of `safety` package, it can not only show insecure versions but also short explanation.
-See that here we have a mention that some template filters in Django in some circustances can comsule a lot of application memory which can be used for denial of service attack.
+Here we can see an example of the full report of python `safety` package, it can not only show insecure versions but also short explanation.

+See that here mentioned that some numeric template filters in Django can comsule a lot of application memory which can be used for denial of service attack.
 An intent of the Denial od service attack or more common known as DDoS is to temporary or permanently make application unavailable for users.

-This check can be setup to run each time you push changes to the repository, or better to run it periodically and send for example emails when new more secure version of the library is available.
+This dependency check can be setup to run each time you push changes to the repository, or even better, to run periodically and send for example emails when new more secure version of the library is available.
 -->